Shafey Kidwai

-Shafey Kidwai (born 8 April 1960) is an Indian academic, bilingual critic, translator, columnist, and author.
-He is the professor in the Department of Mass Communications at Aligarh Muslim University.
-He has written twelve books in English and Urdu.
+Shafey Kidwai (born 8 April 1960) is an Indian academic, bilingual critic, translator, columnist, and author, who has been conferred with highest literary award in Urdu literature in India, the Sahitya Akademi Award for Urdu.
+He is a professor in the Department of Mass Communication at Aligarh Muslim University and has written twelve books in English and Urdu.

-Prof. Shafey Kidwai is the current dean of the Faculty of Social Sciences at Aligarh Muslim University (from June 26, 2024).
-He also serves as the director of the Sir Syed Academy.
+Prof. Shafey Kidwai, also served as the dean of the Faculty of Social Sciences at Aligarh Muslim University (from June 26, 2024).
+He presently is the director of the Sir Syed Academy.